dynamsoft-docs/mobile-document-scanner-docs-js/guide/react.md

 description: Mobile Document Scanner JS Edition React User Guide
 ---

-# 📦 Document Scanner - React
+# Mobile Document Scanner - React

-This sample demonstrates how to use the `Document Scanner` API from the [Dynamsoft Document Scanner SDK](https://www.dynamsoft.com/mobile-document-scanner/docs/web/introduction/index.html) in a **React** app to capture and scan documents using the camera.
+> [!IMPORTANT]
+> This article builds on the prerequisite [MDS developer guide]({{ site.developer-guide }}index.html) for plain JavaScript; please read it before proceeding.

+Mobile Document Scanner integrates easily with React applications.
+Just as in plain JavaScript, you can add document scanning in your **React application** in just a few lines of code, and achieve most customizations through the same accessible configuration object.

-## ✨ Features
+## Features

 - Easy integration with pre-built UI
 - Renders Document Scanner inside a React component
 - Captures and processes documents from video stream
 - Mobile-optimized scanning interface
 - Automatic document detection and cropping
+- TypeScript support with type definitions

 ## Requirements